makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 end
 ```

+#### Investigating the Session

-When we run this in the service simulator, take a look at the `"session"` key:
+Let's run this in the Service Simulator, by typing "talk to me".
+In your server logs, take a look at the `"session"` key from `parsed_request`:

 ```json
 "session"=>{